 Go to Manage a Booking

 The online visa application service is available for residents and nationals of many countries around the world.
 Find out if you can apply for a UAE visa (opens in a new window).
-Applicants' passports must have at least six months' validity remaining on the date of travel to Dubai.
+Applicants' passports must have at least six months' validity remaining on the date of travel to Dubai, and must be machine readable passports – handwritten passports are not accepted.

 This service is only available to passengers with a confirmed Emirates booking for which an Emirates eticket has already been issued; the flight itinerary must include the desired time in Dubai.
 Note that any itineraries including flights to or from Dubai on other carriers are not eligible for online visa service.